deezer/android-sample/README.md

 ## Basic Sample

-This sample illustrate a simple yet complete use of the SDK :
+This sample illustrates a simple yet complete use of the SDK :

  - the user can authenticate himself using OAuth
  - he can explore his library and play from his Favorite playlists, albums or radios, or play his Flow radio.